 Chris A. Varones is Founder and Principal of Aesop Communications Group, a communications consulting firm dedicated to the idea that clients with good stories can do great things.

-Chris has more than 20 years of experience managing high-profile communications campaigns aimed at lawmakers, regulators, voters, and employees on behalf of corporations, employers, and political candidates.
+Chris has more than 22 years of experience managing high-profile communications campaigns aimed at lawmakers, regulators, voters, and employees on behalf of corporations, employers and political candidates.

-Chris received a B.A. in political science and history from the University of Illinois, is a board member of HFS Chicago Scholars, and was a participant in the Entrepreneurs' Organization's Accelerator Program.
-He is a frequent guest panelist on the nationally syndicated radio program "Beyond the Beltway" and a guest lecturer of college students pursuing careers in communications.
+Chris received a B.A. in political science and history from the University of Illinois at Urbana-Champaign.
+Currently, Chris is a Graduate Student-at-Large at the University of Chicago, a board member of HFS Chicago Scholars and a member of the Metropolis Council of the Greek Orthodox Metropolis of Chicago.
+He is a frequent guest panelist on the nationally syndicated radio program "Beyond the Beltway" as well as WGN-AM and CLTV and a guest lecturer of college students pursuing careers in communications.